importLin/importLin.github.io/_pages/about.md

   - /about.html
 ---

 This is Haiwei LIN.
-Currently, I am a Ph.D. student at Chiba University under the supervision of Assoc.
+I am currently pursuing my Ph.D. degree in the Graduate School of Informatics at Chiba University, under the supervision of Assoc.
 Prof. [Shoko Imaizumi](https://msp.chiba-u.net/shoko_imaizumi/).
 My research focuses on visual privacy protection, exploring methods to generate visually uninformative images / videos that remain recognizable to AI models.
 These works are supported by [JST BOOST](https://www.jst.go.jp/jisedai/boost-s/en/about/index.html).

 ## Publications